-Crews are available 24 hours a day for all tree emergencies such as limbs down, broken and hanging limbs, split trees, down trees and other street tree events that require immediate attention.
-To request emergency service please call (559) 621-CITY.
+Landscape Maintenance Division Tree Crews are available 24 hours a day for all tree emergencies such as limbs down, broken and hanging limbs, split trees, down trees and other street tree events that require immediate attention.
+To report a tree emergency, please call (559) 621-CITY.

-Street Tree crews trim all street trees in the City of Fresno by square 1/4 mile sections at a time.
+Landscape Maintenance Division Tree crews trim all street trees in the City of Fresno by square 1/4-mile sections at a time.
 With over 400 sections it takes tree crews more than 16 years to trim the entire city one time.

 If Homeowner wishes to have a tree completely trimmed out of trim cycle, they may do so by obtaining a free permit or by requesting one be mailed to you by calling (559) 621-CITY.
 The work performed must be done by a licensed tree trimmer.
 All costs of the out of scheduled trim are the responsibility of the homeowner.